 Note ASOP No. 23, Data Quality, provides guidance on this issue; the Appointed Actuary is to comply with ASOP No. 23 when evaluating data.

 For purposes of compliance with the NAIC SAO Instructions, the following discussion is provided:

-The key question in reviewing a specific, unusual data point is normally whether the data point is so unusual that it may indicate a possible data error of significance to the FAQ: Is the actuary required to attest that no errors exist in the data examined?
+FAQ: Is the actuary required to attest that no errors exist in the data examined?

 A: No.